 Stacey Karp is the Director of Communications of APTS.
 She joined the organization in September 2009.
 Stacey manages a wide range of communications, public relations and online media activities that advance public television’s legislative and regulatory objectives.
 Stacey directs and cultivates all contact with media representatives, responding to inquiries about APTS's work to advance policies and initiatives on behalf of local public television stations.
 She develops various communications materials, including e-newsletters, press releases, fact sheets, talking points and media advisories, and oversees the organization’s website strategy and execution.
-Stacey directs a new initiative for APTS — the What Works toolbox, a how to guide to better service and more revenue for America’s public television stations.
-The What Works website showcases case studies at public television stations that align with public television's three pillars of public service — education, public safety and civic leadership — as well as state funding.
+Stacey directs the What Works toolbox, a how to guide to better service and more revenue for America’s public television stations.
+What Works showcases case studies at public television stations that align with public television's three pillars of public service — education, public safety and civic leadership — as well as state funding.

 Stacey previously directed the Protect My Public Media grassroots advocacy campaign, in partnership with NPR.
 She worked with NPR to lead, coordinate and direct all aspects of the campaign with and for all local public television and radio stations, national partners and producers.
 Stacey provided leadership in creating and disseminating clear and consistent messages to campaign partners, as well as citizen advocates, through multiple tools, including a dedicated campaign website, email communication, social media, television and radio spots, web tiles and mobile alerts.
 She serves as one of the media contacts for all national media, as well as assists local stations as they coordinate efforts with their local media.